liujf69/EPP-Net-Action/README.md

 # Citation
 ```
 @article{liu2023explore,
-  author={Liu, Jinfu and Ding, Runwei and Wen, Yuhang and Dai, Nan and Meng, Fanyang and Zhao, Shen and Liu, Mengyuan},
+  author={Liu, Jinfu and Ding, Runwei and Wen, Yuhang and Dai, Nan and Meng, Fanyang and Zhang, Fang-Lue and Zhao, Shen and Liu, Mengyuan},
   title={Explore Human Parsing Modality for Action Recognition},
   journal={CAAI Transactions on Intelligence Technology (CAAI TIT)},
   year={2024}